LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 :obj:`~multiprocessing.Event` indicating all the Blocks to start looping is set, which releases them all.
 After that, the ``__main__`` Process remains idle for most of the test, only waiting for one of the Blocks to finish.
-As soon as at least one Block is done, :ref:`The cleanup phase` starts.
+As soon as at least one Block is done, :ref:`The cleanup phase <developers:the cleanup phase>` starts.
 This phase also starts in case an Exception is caught.

 The cleanup phase